Buchlovice

 Buchlovice (Buchlowitz) is a market town in Uherské Hradiště District in the Zlín Region of the Czech Republic.
 It has about 2,400 inhabitants.
+The town is located on the border between the Chřiby highlands and Kyjov Hills.

+Buchlovice is known for the castles of Buchlovice and Buchlov, both of which are protectes as national cultural monuments.

 Geography

 Buchlovice is located about 9 km west of Uherské Hradiště and 26 km southwest of Zlín.
 It lies on the border between the Chřiby highlands and Kyjov Hills.
 The highest point is the hill Holý kopec at 548 m above sea level.

 The streams Dlouhá řeka and Buchlovický potok flow through the municipality.
 Dlouhá řeka supplies the Sovín Reservoir, located south of the built-up area.

 History

 The first written mention of Buchlovice is in a deed of King Ottokar I from 1207.
-The Buchlov castle was first mentioned in 1300.
-In 1540, Buchlovice was bought by the Lords of Zierotin and joined to the Buchlov estate.
+The Buchlov Castle was first mentioned in 1300.
+In 1540, Buchlovice was bought by the Zierotin family and joined to the Buchlov estate.
 In 1805, the village was promoted to a market town by Emperor Francis II.